 In the source panel, hit the plus icon and choose either Game Capture or Display Capture (note: using Display Capture will show EVERYTHING on the monitor you select).
 For beginners, we highly recommend using the game capture option.

-Name your source and hit Ok.
+Name your source and hit Okay.
 Leave the mode option to Capture any fullscreen application.
 If desired, you can also select Capture specific window to assign a specific game to capture in your screen.
 This can be done in the Window drop down.

 Configure Your Audio